code-star/sbt-azure-functions-plugin/README.md

 See [Using Sonatype](https://www.scala-sbt.org/1.x/docs/Using-Sonatype.html) in the SBT documentation.

+### SNAPSHOT versions
-Steps to release SNAPSHOT version (not preferred):
+Steps to release SNAPSHOT version:
-1. `sbt publishSigned`
+1. Make sure HEAD is not directly pointing to a tag
-2. `sbt sonaUpload`
+2. `sbt publishSigned`
-3. Go to https://central.sonatype.com/publishing/deployments and publish the deployment.
-    * or run `sbt sonaRelease` to publish the deployment automatically
+3. make note of the SNAPSHOT version that is used (Sonatype does not allow searching/browsing for SNAPSHOT versions)

+### Production versions
-Steps to release (preferred):
+Steps to release production version:
 1. Tag the current commit with the new version number, e.g. `git tag v0.5.0`
 2. `sbt publishSigned`
 3. `sbt sonaUpload`